UmarsPortfolio/CrudeOilApp/README.md

 1. to develop a model that can accurately predict movements in the spot price of crude oil and serve a live updating web based dashboard displaying the latest price, supply and demand data as well as the latest crude oil related news.

+The dashboard is live and can be accessed at texasanalytics.org.

 2. To create a model to predict movements in oil prices.